 Whitney Peak Hotel Nestled at the base of the Sierra Nevada Mountains, this non-smoking, non-gaming hotel has an ideal lcoation for couples.
 It offers 310 guest rooms and 19 suites.
 It is located next to the Arch in Central Reno.
 The Reno Amtrak Station is within walking distance.
-Pioneer Center for the Performing Arts and the National Automobile Museum are a quarter mile away.
+Pioneer Center for the Performing Arts and the National Automobile Museum is a quarter-mile away.

 Plaza Resort Club Reno Overlooking the Truckee River in Reno, Plaza Resort Club Reno is within walking distance from several casinos including the Silver Legacy, El Dorado and Harrah’s.
 It has guest rooms with free WiFi, a microwave, a refrigerator, a coffee machine, and a cable TV.FIND BEST HOTELS IN DOWNTOWN